These delicious cinnamon spiced apples are easily made in the slow cooker. They are a great fall side dish or simple dessert.

 Just use the list below to help you pick great apples to use.
 Obviously the more tender the skin, the more enjoyable they will be to eat.

-What kind of apples are good for cooking?
+What Kinds of Apples are Good for Cooking?

 Some apples work better for cooking then others.
 There are varieties that are more likely to hold their shape through being cooked and others that are more likely to turn to mush.